NSF III-1718680: Index Sharding and Query Routing in Distributed Search Engines

 The second research focus attempts to improve methods for distributed search, with emphasis on selective search and on index tiering methods.

 Selective search is an approach described by Kulkarni and Callan in TOIS 2015 that assigns documents to shards based on topical similarity.
 Each incoming query is then routed only to those shards deemed most relevant to the query.
 Selective search can lead to significant reductions in query costs, and also allows trading off quality and efficiency during peak times and under suitable SLAs.
 Work in [11] by PhD students Michal Siedlaczek and Juan Rodriguez showed how to improve the efficiency of selective search by exploiting global document orderings in addition to topical sharding.
 This allows for exhaustive processing of the most relevant shards, while doing only a limited access into marginally relevant shards.
-Other work by MS student Saitong Zhao that is underway looks at new methods for creating good topical shards.
+Work by MS student Saitong Zhao looked at alternative methods for creating good topical shards.

 Index tiering is a widely used optimization in distributed search engines that divides documents by overall quality, into tiers of ``high quality'' and ``low quality'' documents.
 All queries are evaluated on the first tier of shards containing high-quality documents, but only some queries are evaluated on the second tier.
 Most work on index tiering assigns complete documents to tiers.
-Current work by Juan Rodriguez is looking at the potential of ``ragged tiering'' where partial documents can be assigned to the first tier.
+Work by PhD student Juan Rodriguez evaluated a number of different tier assignment schemes for documents in [21].

 2.3.
 Load Balancing and Query Routing in Distributed Engines: